Cha-OS/colabo.space-infrastructure/provisioning/ansible/docs/database.md

 This playbook creates databases, database users, etc

-**IMPORTANT**: At the moment there is no automatic injection/replacement of the password, so we need to do it manually in the file `colabo.space-infrastructure/provisioning/ansible/playbooks/database.yml`, but NOT COMMIT the file with the correct password.
+**IMPORTANT**: At the moment there is no automatic injection/replacement of the password, so we need to do it manually in the file `colabo.space-infrastructure/provisioning/ansible/playbooks/database.yml`, but **DO NOT COMMIT** the file with the correct password.

 `mysql_root_password: "<root_password_placeholder>"` into `mysql_root_password: "correct_password_goes_here"`